Rounak999/Finder/README.md

 🔍 Good luck and happy hacking! 🎯

 ### Note
-Try to flag from non localhost IP.
+Try to play this CTF from non localhost IP.

 ### Getting Started